sUNC-Utilities/docs.sunc.su/docs/About/contributing.md

 # How to contribute

 Welcome to the sUNC documentation project!
-We worked tirelessly to standardise and make the documentation beautiful and readable for everyone.
+We worked tirelessly to standardize and make the documentation beautiful and readable for everyone.

 This guide outlines the official standards for contributing to the sUNC documentation, including how libraries and functions should be structured and written.